ENCCS/max-coe-workshop/content/days3+4/day4.rst

 Pushing the boundaries of SIESTA: accelerated and massively parallel solvers
 ----------------------------------------------------------------------------

-Practical session led by Dr. Alberto García (ICMAB-CSIC)
+Practical session led by Dr. Alberto García (ICMAB-CSIC).

 Tutorials covered: